sers9/yolo_example/README.md

 [Check Load YOLOv5 from PyTorch Hub](https://github.com/ultralytics/yolov5/issues/36)

+To run the model, first create a conda environment:
+> $ conda create -n myenv python=3.8

+then activte the environment:
+> conda activate myenv

-To run the model, firstly install the requirements in a conda environment in **Python>=3.8**:
+To install the requirements in a conda environment in **Python>=3.8**:

 > $ pip install -r https://raw.githubusercontent.com/ultralytics/yolov5/master/requirements.txt

-to create a conda environment:
-> $ conda create -n myenv python=3.8